loris-verga/TheDualityOfSimilarity/_includes/intro.md

 <div style="background:#fff4db; padding:15px; border-radius:10px;">
 	<p style="margin-bottom:0;">
-		<b>The subreddits emitting the most negativity within “Humour &amp; Memes” almost never target each other.</b><br><br>
-		Instead, they target <b>general-purpose</b> or <b>topic-specific</b> communities such as<br>
-		<em>askreddit, todayilearned, gaming, worldnews, pics, funny, fitness, movies…</em>
+		<b>The subreddits emitting the most negativity within “Humour &amp; Memes” almost never target each other</b>.
+Instead, they target <b>general-purpose</b> or <b>topic-specific</b> communities such as <em>askreddit, todayilearned, gaming, worldnews, pics, funny, fitness, movies…</em>
 	</p>
 </div> <br>

 These communities behave almost like “commentary” or “parody” subreddits that take aim at mainstream Reddit spaces, not at humour-oriented neighbours.

 <div style="text-align:center; margin-top:20px;">
   <img src="assets/img/cluster/bipartite_humor_memes_negative_links.png" width="85%" alt="Bipartite graph of negative links">
-  <div style="font-size:0.85rem;"><em>Bipartite representation of negative links from Humour &amp; Memes subreddits to their targets.</em></div>
+  <div style="font-size:14px; text-align:center;"><em>Bipartite representation of negative links from a subset of Humour &amp; Memes subreddits (in red) to their targets (in green).
+For each of the source subreddits, we show only the top 5 subreddits to which they emit the most negative hyperlinks</em></div>
 </div> <br>

 <p>
-The bipartite graph reveals that while <em>Humor & Memes</em> subreddits often emit negative links, they rarely target each other.
+The graph reveals that while <em>Humor & Memes</em> subreddits often emit negative links, they do not primarily target each other.
 Instead, the negativity is usually directed toward broader, more neutral subreddits outside the humor ecosystem.
 </p>

 <p>